huijing/slides/98-front-zurich-2022/README.md

 I've found that I haven't encountered this aspect of CSS grid implementation as much as I would have liked.
 It might be because at larger organisations, with proprietary codebases, most folks probably can't directly talk about what they are doing either.

 Thankfully, hypothetical scenarios are not proprietary, and we can use them as a basis for discussion today.

+Let's do a quick run-through of Grid.
+Similar to Flexbox, it involves a parent-child relationship between the container and its immediate children.
+Grid properties on the container can have an impact on the grid items and items themselves have an "awareness" of their siblings.

-A lot of commercial web applications make use of a component-based architecture, with an emphasis on re-usable or composable components.
+Most commercial applications built on React make use of a component-based architecture, such that responsibility for specific features can be encapsulated in their respective components.

+Depending on the size of the application, components could even be maintained by separate teams.